-Were you that girl that always asked your dad to help him put up the shelves or loved it when there was some Ikea furniture to assemble?
+Are you that girl that always asked your dad to help him put up the shelves or can assemble an Ikea flat pack in no time?

 Perhaps you are considering a career change?
-Perhaps you are leaving school but are not attracted to roles in childcare, hospitality or management and don’t fancy university?
+Perhaps you are leaving school but are not attracted to university?

 Yet only 6% of females currently make up the workforce in certain trades.
 However, the more women who choose this path, the more women will enjoy the benefits of a career in trades and in turn mentor and encourage others to embark on this career path.

 So, is now the time for women to consider a career in the trades?
 The benefits of trade work can include;

 - Good pay and rates.
 Circa £50,000 per year for fully qualified full-time trade professionals.